 People with reading disorders often have problems recognizing words they already know and understanding text they read.
 They also may be poor spellers.
 Not everyone with a reading disorder has every symptom.

 People with reading disorders may have other learning disabilities, too, including problems with writing or numbers.
 Visit our topic on learning disabilities for more information about these problems.

 Types of Reading Disorders

 - Word decoding.
-People who have difficulty sounding out written words; matching the letters to sounds to be able to read a word.
+People who have difficulty sounding out written words struggle to match letters to their proper sounds.

-- Lack of fluency.
+- Fluency.
 People who lack fluency have difficulty reading quickly, accurately, and with proper expression (if reading aloud).

 - Poor reading comprehension.
 People with poor reading comprehension have trouble understanding what they read.